-- calibration_files (for 'static' data processing files)
+- calibration\files (for 'static' data processing files)

-- calibration_raw
+- calibration\raw

-- calibration_partially_processed
+- calibration\partially\processed

-Data taken via in-flight measurements must use the Product_Observational PDS class.
-Data files used for data processing, taken from ground-based measurements or derived from in-flight data should use the Product_Ancillary.
+Data taken via in-flight measurements must use the Product\Observational PDS class.
+Data files used for data processing, taken from ground-based measurements or derived from in-flight data should use the Product\Ancillary.

-Any calibration observational product or file used as part of a data processing system for processing a particular calibrated data product must be referenced by that data product with the Processing_Inputs class (see below for more information on product labels).
-From PDS version 1.11, the Processing_Inputs class in the PDS mission dictionary should be used along with PSA schema version 1.1.
-For any PDS version prior to 1.11, the Processing_Inputs class from PSA schema 1.0 should be used.Note only observational data from the Raw and Partially_Processed collections will be visible in the PSA Filter Menu/Table View interface.
+Any calibration observational product or file used as part of a data processing system for processing a particular calibrated data product must be referenced by that data product with the Internal references discussed previous, in particular Source\Product\Internal.
+For any PDS version prior to 1.11, the Processing\Inputs class from PSA schema 1.0 should be used.
+IMPORTANT: Note that only observational data from the calibration\raw and calibration\partially\processed collections will be visible in the PSA Filter Menu/Table View interface.
 The other data (coefficients, look up tables etc.) will be available through the FTP interface and via the download manager which will shortly be implemented, providing they are linked from appropriate products.